Sing The Body Electric Collection 1

 In this intimate mixed reality work, Andrews uses a VR headset and a depth camera to explore his own experience, asking audiences to reflect on the fragility of perception and the beauty of our ever-moving world.

 You enter a private space, sit down at a desk, and put on a VR headset.
-Guided by Ben’s voice, you are asked to complete a series of seemingly simple tasks.
+Guided by the artist Ben's voice, you complete a series of simple tasks.

-The more time passes, the more the animated virtual world around you becomes unstable and difficult to navigate - creating an imaginative bridge between you and Ben's experience of the world.
+As time passes, the animated virtual world becomes unstable and difficult to navigate.
+This creates an imaginative bridge between you and Ben's experience of the world.

 Two people laugh.
 They are buried in ferns.